Chicken Little (2005 film): Writing

-In September 2001, director Mark Dindal developed the idea for Chicken Little, with its title character envisioned as a paranoid female chicken with the voice of Holly Hunter that went to summer camp to reduce her anxiety, as well as repair her relationship with her father.
+In September 2001, after the release of The Emperor's New Groove, director Mark Dindal and producer Randy Fullmer developed the idea for Chicken Little, with its title character envisioned as a paranoid female chicken with the voice of Holly Hunter that went to summer camp to reduce her anxiety, as well as repair her relationship with her father.
 At the summer camp, she would uncover a nefarious plot that her camp counselor, who was to be voiced by Penn Jillette, was planning against her hometown.
-Dindal would later pitch his idea to Michael Eisner who suggested it would be better to change Chicken Little into a male because as Dindal recalled, "if you're a boy and you're short, you get picked on."
-However, Dindal later clarified that the decision was made, in part, due to market research at the time stating, "I remember being told, 'Girls will go see a movie with a boy protagonist but boys won't see a movie with a girl protagonist,'...
-"That was the wisdom at the time, until Frozen comes out and makes $1 billion."
+“I have two daughters, so I immediately went to a father/daughter story,” Dindal said.
+Dindal would later pitch his idea to Michael Eisner who demanded that Chicken Little be changed into a male because as Dindal recalled, "if you're a boy and you're short, you get picked on."
+However, Dindal later clarified that the decision was made, in part, due to market research stating, "I remember being told, 'Girls will go see a movie with a boy protagonist but boys won't see a movie with a girl protagonist, [...]
+That was the wisdom at the time, until Frozen comes out and makes $1 billion."

+Despite initial reluctance, the team made the gender swap.

-In January 2003, when David Stainton became Disney's new president of Walt Disney Feature Animation, he decided the story needed a different approach.
-He told the director the script had to be revised, and during the next three months, it was rewritten into a tale of a boy trying to save his town from space aliens.
+In January 2003, Thomas Schumacher resigned as president of Walt Disney Feature Animation and was replaced by David Stainton.
+Following a test screening, Stainton was unimpressed with the original story and decided it needed a different approach.
+He told Dindal the script had to be revised, and during the next three months, it was rewritten into a tale of a boy trying to save his town from space aliens.
+Dindal also combined the science fiction concept with some of the characters from the summer camp story, into a new concept.

 During the rewriting process, Dindal, along with three credited writers and nine others, threw out twenty-five scenes to improve the character development and add more emotional resonance with the parent-child relationship.
-Dindal admitted that "It took us about 2½ years to pretty much get back to where we started...
+Dindal stated that "It took us about 2½ years to pretty much get back to where we started...
 But in the course of that, the story got stronger, more emotional, and Amazing, too."